 What expansion opportunities are available?

-The owner of a successfully run Snap-on dealership can apply for a second territory.
+Snap-on dealerships offers successful owners the opportunity to apply for a second territory.
 This is quite common in other countries where the dealership is well established.
 It is not uncommon for the original business owner to have invested in a second territory for a family member or sibling.
 This option would need to be considered very carefully and in collaboration & with final approval by Snap-on management.